My Experience With Eye Floaters and Flashes and What Caused It

 I Suddenly Had a Lot of Floaters

-Once I realized my glasses were indeed clean it became obvious that the disturbance was really localized in my right eye.
-Then I realized that the disturbance was actually a huge number of floaters.
+Once I realized my glasses were indeed clean, it became evident that the that the disturbance was in my right eye.
+Then I realized that it was a vast number of floaters.

 Floaters are like little hair-like strands floating around the eye.
 I could see them when I lay on the beach looking up at the sky.